gitkw/No-MASS/Documentation/Markdown/SimulationConfig.md

 ## PV {#AppliancesPV}
 ## PV
-Filename is the csv profile used to generate the supply.
+Filename is the CSV profile used to generate the supply.
 Cost is the how much the supplied power is.

 ~~~~